rrios119/rrios119/README.md

 I am a highly motivated individual with a Bachelor of Science in Computer Science from the University of Houston-Downtown.
 I have a strong passion for software development and enjoy working on various projects that challenge me and allow me to expand my skills.
 I have experience with several programming languages including Python, C++, and JavaScript, as well as web technologies such as HTML, CSS, Vite, and tailwind.
 I am also proficient in working with backend technologies like Supabase.
 In addition to my technical skills, I have a keen eye for design and enjoy using tools like Figma to create visually appealing and user-friendly interfaces.
 I believe that combining functionality with aesthetics is essential in creating successful software applications.
 I am a quick learner and always strive to stay up-to-date with the latest industry trends and technologies.
 I am passionate about collaborating with teams to develop innovative solutions and contribute to the success of projects.
 Overall, I am a dedicated and enthusiastic individual with a strong foundation in computer science and a wide range of technical skills.
 I am eager to apply my knowledge and continue to grow as a software developer.

-- 💪🏻 Currently working on a [Korean Lyric Web App](https://github.com/rrios119/Korean-Lyric-Web-App).
+- :muscle: Currently working on a [Korean Lyric Web App](https://github.com/rrios119/Korean-Lyric-Web-App).
-- :brain: I'm learning to improve my full-stack skills.
+- :nerd_face: I'm learning to improve my full-stack skills.
 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: Alumni of University of Houston-Downtown with a Bachelors of Science in Computer Science.
-- :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunities`, this is my [Portfolio](https://portfolio-rrios119.vercel.app/).

 ## ⚙️ My skills

 ![HTML5](https://img.shields.io/badge/html5%20-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white)